Ties with the F1 legend seem to have inflated the price. Maybe

 Overall it’s just about capacious enough to work as family transport because there’s space for child seats in the back, and the boot is a family-hatch-sized 320 litres – although the aperture is small.
 Special mention to the acoustic roof, too – the best option in the list, it compresses outside noise with tin-topped skill.

-With a range stretching from a bog-standard 1.8-litre TFSI to a thumping S5, finding your A5 Cabriolet shouldn’t be an issue.
+With a range stretching from a bog-standard 1.8-litre TFSI to a thumping supercharged S5, finding your A5 Cabriolet shouldn’t be an issue.
 Go for the partner-pleasing 2.0-litre TDI (because of the fuel bills, you understand) and you’ll be fine, because the VED and fuel bills are firmly in family hatchback territory.
 But we’d still try and stretch for the smoother-sounding 3.0-litre diesel, if for no other reason than the massive thump it has from 1,500rpm.
 Spec it for resale, too – a manual with no sat nav won’t have you fighting the punters away.
+For this reason we’d put up with the S line’s ride, because used car buyers prefer it.